Confused about the best way to include references and citations in consumer writing? Read on to learn how to reference effectively.

 By making sure you have all this information before you start writing, it not only helps you source references, but also will ensure your content is relevant and similar to the existing content produced by the health organisation.

-5. Consider using referencing software such as EndNote
+5. Consider using referencing and citation software such as EndNote

 There are pros and cons for using EndNote or other referencing software in your writing.

 Having an EndNote library means you will always use the correct source for an in-text numbered reference and reduces your chances of incorrectly typing in the wrong reference.

 However, although using EndNote can save you time typing citations and double-checking for accuracy, if you’re freelancing it is important to unlink your references from your EndNote library when you submit your work.
 Some clients do have a preference that EndNote is not used for this reason.
 In fact, Mendeley is fast becoming the referencing software of choice for many medical writers.

 Once again, it’s best to ask before you start.